Glycoengineering of Proteins

 Control and management of the glycosylation pattern of therapeutic proteins, such as recombinant monoclonal antibodies, plays an important role in the biopharmaceutical industry.
 It is well known that pharmacodynamics and pharmacokinetic properties of a biopharmaceutical can be highly improved by optimization of its glycosylation pattern.

 Custom Biotech has developed highly active glycosyltransferases to add galactosyl- and sialyl-residues to glycan chains of glycoproteins.
 Together with the corresponding activated sugars and glycosidases a set of tools is provided that enables our customers to engineer the glycosylation pattern of therapeutic proteins, e.g. increasing homogeneity of the glycopattern.

 Human β-1,4-Galactosyltransferase and α-2,6-Sialyltransferase catalyze the addition of galactosyl- and sialyl-residues to glycans.
 Custom Biotech provides both recombinant enzymes to the biopharma industry, produced completely free of animal components and available in GMP grade upon request.
-The corresponding activated sugars UDP-Galactose and CMP-NANA required as donor-substrates are also available.
+For optimal functionality these enzymes require the activated sugars UDP-Galactose and CMP-NANA as donor-substrates.